Adinch/AdinchSDK-Android/README.md

 The integration of the Adinch advertising library.
 -----------------
-This part of our functionality meets the requirements of <a href=http://www.apache.org/licenses/LICENSE-2.0.html>Apache License, Version 2.0</a>.
-All copyrights respected.

-The development is based on <a href=http://code.google.com/p/adwhirl/>the source codes</a> of <a href=https://www.adwhirl.com/>AdWhirl.</a>

 To integrate Adinch SDK into your application you need to make next steps: